peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 OK, let's break this down.

 First, notice that the connected component is the only module being tested.
-Even so, the test covers every line of code in the action creator, reducer, and component. **By testing a molecule, you are indirectly testing its atoms.** There's no need to test the atoms individually as long as you cover every code path in the molecule test.
+Even so, the test covers every line of code in the action creator, reducer, and component.
+There's no need to test these elements individually as long as the connected component test covers every code path. **By testing a molecule, you are indirectly testing its atoms.**

 More importantly, this test verifies the connections between atoms.
 For example, the test breaks if the component's `onClick` prop is not mapped to the `incrementCounter` action creator or if the reducer fails to handle the `INCREMENT_COUNTER` action.